Integration training for immigrants

 - cultural and

 - life management skills.

-This will enable you independently to carry out daily routines such as shopping and dealing with authorities, to enter working life or take up skills development training or professional studies.
+This will enable you independently to carry out daily routines such as shopping and dealing with authorities, to enter employment or take up skills development training or professional studies.

-Integration training includes Finnish or Swedish language training, which may also involve the recognition of your prior learning or your degree.
-The aim of language learning is that after completing integration training your Finnish or Swedish language skills are at level B1.1.
+Integration training involves studying Finnish or Swedish.
+The training may also include the identification of your previous competence or recognition of your qualification.
+The aim of language learning is that your Finnish or Swedish language skills are at level B1.1.

 The aim of the TE Office’s reading and writing skills courses (ABC course / LUKI course) is that you acquire basic Finnish or Swedish language reading and writing skills so that you can later move on to, for example, integration training courses.

 Do the following

 You can find integration training in the TE Services’ Current labour market trainings online service.

 If you are wondering whether you can participate in integration training, please contact the TE Office or local government pilot.